do good well consulting

 United States

-do good well consulting was founded in 2002 (and became a certified B Corp in 2018), to help businesses, organizations, and individuals create strategic impact (strategic venture plans & impact business models, strategic philanthropy & giving plans) to connect their values & practices around issues related to sustainability, social & environmental impact, ESG, CSR, JEDI, impact investing, and high impact philanthropy.
-For two decades she has helped changemakers find & create impact careers.
+do good well consulting was founded in 2002 (and became a certified B Corp in 2018), to help businesses, organizations, and individuals create strategic impact (strategic venture plans & impact business models, strategic philanthropy & giving plans) to connect their values & practices around issues related to sustainability, social & environmental impact, ESG, CSR, JEDI, impact investing, and high impact philanthropy. do good well consulting also helps changemakers find & create impact careers.
 After helping one of the first five businesses in Florida to become a certified B Corp in 2012, Kristin was accepted to participate in Ryan Honeyman's first cohort of B Corp Consultant Training in summer 2015, becoming one of the first B Corp Consultants, ever.
 She had the honor of studying with Dr. Brené Brown in 2019 to become a Certified Dare to Lead(TM) Facilitator and re-certified again in summer 2020 with a focus on justice, equity, diversity, inclusion, and belonging (JEDI-B).
-In January 2022 she graduated from Optimize Coach Training with Heroic (a certified B Corp & Public Benefit Corporation) and in July 2022 she earned a certificate in Sustainable Business Strategy from Harvard Business School.
+In January 2022 she graduated from Optimize Coach Training with Heroic (a certified B Corp & Public Benefit Corporation), in July 2022 she earned a certificate in Sustainable Business Strategy from Harvard Business School, and in Summer 2023 she became a B Lab Trained B Consultant.

 Overall B Impact Score